DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 *The question was no longer just what **The Reges** had believed.
 It was whether humanity could ever break free from the mythological programming that had defined civilization itself.*

+# Chapter 18: Perseus And The Mirror Shield

-# Chapter 18: Perseus and the Mirror Shield - The Technology of Indirect Seeing
+### Chapter 18: Perseus and the Mirror Shield - The Technology of Indirect Seeing

 *Within this mythology, Perseus represents the archetypal hero who discovers the technology of seeing truth without being destroyed by it.*